ybbbno/OCDChatB/README.md

-This is a small plugin for chat configuration.
+This is a small plugin for chat configuration with some additions.
+* Remove auto server messages
+* Add message logging for console
+* Add "/me" command support

 ```yaml
 # ===== [ ERROR MESSAGES ] =====